Urban planning graduates play a key role in managing and developing the places we live in to make them safer, more sustainable and healthier

 - making a reasoned argument and taking part in professional debating

 - partnership working and collaboration.

-Some urban planning graduates go on to postgraduate study to further their planning knowledge or to specialise in a particular area.
-Postgraduate study, along with additional experience, can help towards gaining chartered membership of the RTPI.
+You may decide to go on to postgraduate study to further your planning knowledge or to specialise in a particular area such as marine planning and management, planning and management, or environmental assessment and management.
+Postgraduate study, along with practical experience, is also important if you want to secure chartered membership from RTPI.

 What do urban planning graduates do?

 44% of urban planning graduates are working as architects, chartered architectural technologists, planning officers, surveyors and construction professionals 15 months after graduation.
 3% are working as CAD, drawing and architectural technicians and business and financial project management professionals (2%).

 |Type of work

 |Clerical, secretarial and administrative